raseniero/jairo-patient-service/README.md

 # Project Name

-This is a project for managing users.
+This is a project for managing patients.

 ## Installation

-1. Clone the repository: `git clone https://github.com/raseniero/jairo-user-manager.git`
+1. Clone the repository: `git clone https://github.com/raseniero/jairo-patient-manager.git`
 2. Create a virtual environment: `python3 -m venv venv`
 3. Activate the virtual environment: `source venv/bin/activate`
 4. Install the dependencies: `pip install -r requirements.txt`
 5. Upgrade pip: `pip install --upgrade pip`
-6. Create the initial migration files: `python manage.py makemigrations user person organization`
+6. Create the initial migration files: `python manage.py makemigrations patient`
 7. Run the migrations: `python manage.py migrate`
 8. Create a superuser with the following info username is admin, email is admin@email.com and password is adminpass123: `python manage.py createsuperuser`
 9. Create a user with the following username is user, email is user@email.com and password is userpass123: `python manage.py createsuperuser`